Pingviii/Cass/README.md

-williamyeh.oracle-java for Ansible Galaxy (edited by Oleh Seniuk olegservice@gmail.com)
+playbooks for install java by: williamyeh.oracle-java and for install Apache Cassandra by Oleh Seniuk olegservice@gmail.com
 ============

 ## Summary